schmikei/Project-3/README.md

 ### What is this Game?

-This is a game about a neighborhood being overrun by monsters and it is your job to help save the neighborhood
+This is a game about a neighborhood being overrun by monsters and it is your job to help save the neighborhood Worked on this in pair programming with Keith Rodgers (Keith^2) productions

-Using the command Python3 Game.py will run this game!
+Using the command (Python3 Game.py) will run this game!

-Looking to make it an executable later, just ran out of time.
+@author -Keith Schmitt, Keith Rodgers

+# Thanks for playing